-Once upon a time, a giant pinata was filled with fossils, and hung over Texas.
+Once upon a time, a giant pinata was filled with fossils, hanging over Texas.
 When the pinata was broken, fossils rained down over what is now the Mineral Wells Fossil Park.
 They are scattered over the ground, just waiting for your child to run around with a goody bag and fill it up!

 Really, it’s like that!

 Bring a bag or bucket to carry fossils.

 Located down a LONG gravel road, the Mineral Wells Fossil Park is open daily, from dawn to dusk.
 There is not an attendant, but a sign at the entrance explains a little about the geology of the region, and offers some help with identifying the fossils you find.

 You will find fossils.
 They can be found absolutely everywhere you look in the park.
 However, the best places to look are on the inclines, where the soil is eroding.
 I like gathering the columnals, which are super easy to spot for younger children.
 The look like a rock straw, and my 4 year old filled up a bag with them!
 My oldest son likes trilobites, and my daughter is always looking for shark teeth.
 Both are present, but you will have to look a little harder.

 Visit early or late during the summer months, as there is absolutely NO SHADE!

 Take plenty of water, sunscreen and bug spray, just in case.